-Most federal agencies, however, do close during a shutdown, including the Department of Education and the IRS.
+Most federal agencies, however, do close during a shutdown, including the Securities and Exchange Commission and the IRS.
 Nearly 90 percent of Department of Homeland Security personnel, who are considered "essential," continue working, according to the DHS.
 Most Department of Justice employees also continue working during a shutdown.

-The National Park Service closed national parks and the national monuments in Washington, D.C., but kept others open with limited staffing.
+The National Park Service closed many national parks and the national monuments in Washington, D.C., but kept others open with limited staffing.
 Joshua Tree National Park, which remained open during some of the shutdown, was recently closed because of litter and destruction.
 U.S. Forest Service employees were also deemed "nonessential."

 Congress, on the other hand, continues to operate during a shutdown and members of Congress also continue to be paid.
 Federal prisons also still operate during a shutdown, and many COs are feeling the squeeze.

 And even though some workers are deemed "essential," it doesn't mean that they all still get paid during a shutdown; they can have their pay withheld and still have to continue working.

 THE EFFECTS OF A GOVERNMENT SHUTDOWN

 The longer a shutdown occurs, the more serious it becomes.
 For example, the TSA, facing excessive absences as the shutdown nears its fourth week, issued a warning about the mounting security issues caused by the prolonged shutdown.